sdiehl/stephendiehl.com/posts/monads.md

 ### Monads Made Difficult

 This is a short, fast and analogy-free introduction to Haskell monads derived from a categorical perspective.
-While most monad articles will try to explain monads to beginners using hand waving and bad metaphors, this will instead attempt to explain them to experienced Haskellers using more difficult concepts from mathematics!
 This assumes you are familiar with Haskell and basic category theory.

 *If you aren't already comfortable with monads in Haskell, please don't read this.
 It will confuse your